logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* elide new coins report: we don't need it anymore?

 * readjust Coinbase balance from db to IRL ... and gemini

 * output reports as CVS and save them to that big Google Sheets in the Sky(tm):
-IN PROGRESS
+IN PROGRESS (recommendations and portfolii: DONE!
+Transaction reports: TODO)

 * Track which crypto can be loaned/earn interest.
 This might be useful for Bayesian analysis, as well.